hackertehlike/hackertehlike.github.io/_stories/destiny/prologue.md

 “Have you decided, then?” he asked as he trained his attention back on the view beyond the gallery.

-“I have”, Dusk said.
+“I have,” Dusk said.
 “And I would ask for your helping hand.”

-“You have decided to meddle, after all, have you?”
+“So you have decided to meddle, after all, have you?”

 “I am hoping it doesn’t come to that.
 But yes.
 He will need guidance.
 And I owe him this, if not the world.”